-You can add, change, and remove OUIs, including the default OUIs.
+You can add, edit, and remove OUIs from the table, including default OUIs.
 The maximum number of OUI entries in the table is 15.
-The first 3 bytes of the MAC address contain a manufacturer identifier, and the last 3 bytes contain a unique station ID.
-You must add an OUI prefix in the format AA:BB:CC.
+The first 3 bytes of the MAC address contain the manufacturer identifier, and the last 3 bytes contain a unique station identifier.
+The OUI prefix must use the format AA:BB:CC.